 Excavations in the cave began in the mid 1970s and continue to this day.
 Scientists say that the fossils found there date over a large period between twenty-five thousand to seven thousand years ago.

-They believe that the cave was either a natural trap for animals, or perhaps was a place where large predators, like lions, would bring their prey to enjoy a quiet dinner.
+They believe that the cave was either a natural trap for animals or was perhaps a place where large predators, such as lions, would bring their prey to enjoy a quiet dinner.